sanathrajkk1/PepWiz/README.md

 **A GUI-based peptide MS/MS processing and visualization tool**

 PepWiz helps you process peptide mass spectrometry (MS/MS) data with ease — no coding required.
-Provide a peptide sequence and your RAW or mzML file, and PepWiz will automatically convert, filter, match, and visualize fragments, generating clean, editable figures for papers or presentations.
+Provide a peptide sequence and your RAW or mzML/mzXML file, and PepWiz will automatically convert, filter, match, and visualize fragments, generating clean, editable figures for papers or presentations.

 ---